Eva-Kaushik/BERT-AI/README.md

 ```
 python -m utility.evaluate.msmarco_passages --ranking "/path/to/msmarco.nbits=2.ranking.tsv" --qrels "/path/to/MSMARCO/qrels.dev.small.tsv"
 ```

-## Basic Training (ColBERTv1-style)

-We provide a [pre-trained model checkpoint](https://downloads.cs.stanford.edu/nlp/data/colbert/colbertv2/colbertv2.0.tar.gz), but we also detail how to train from scratch here.
-Note that this example demonstrates the ColBERTv1 style of training, but the provided checkpoint was trained with ColBERTv2.

 Training requires a JSONL triples file with a `[qid, pid+, pid-]` list per line.
 The query IDs and passage IDs correspond to the specified `queries.tsv` and `collection.tsv` files respectively.